bnmnetp/CS160/README.rst

   * Inheritance
   * Discuss and start part 2 of Crazy 8's
   * More on Big-O analysis  -- Read Chapter on Analysis

+* Week of February 29

+  * Anagram Detection Algorithms And Big-O
+  * Stacks -- Read Stacks, Queues and Lists
+  * Friday - Brad is at SIGCSE in Memphis
+  * Be ready to try your Player classes Monday March 7